 Most known open publishing options for scientific articles

 The articles/books are immediately published on the journal’s/publisher’s website and these publications are accessible to everyone and free of charge to all readers.
 In these journals, there is a reliable peer review process and, usually, they have an author/article processing charge (APC), which covers publisher’s costs.
 There is a book processing charge (BPC) for books.

 Be sure to allocate sufficient resources for article processing charges already during the planning phase of your research.
 Some funders (i.e., Academy of Finland) expects the site of research to cover the publication costs, other funders may allow inclusion of publications costs into the budget.
+At UEF, if it is not possible to use research funding to cover the publication costs, you can ask your department if the open access fees could be paid from the unit’s basic funding.
 Also, see if your organisation has special APC benefits for researchers – since many organisations have such.
 At UEF, there are APC benefits for UEF researchers.

 Check Open APC to see fees paid for Open Access journal articles by universities and research institutions.
-Includes APCs of both gold and hybrid journals.
+The Open APC dataset includes APCs of both gold and hybrid journals.

 The article is published in a subscription-based journal and this single article is opened by paying extra fees (APC).
 In this publishing model there are charges for both the subscription and for opening an article.
 This is called “double dipping”, and hopefully this OA option disappears soon.